ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

 1. It should have a ``requirements.txt``, or alternatively a ``requirements`` folder, which includes a ``requirements.txt`` and an optional ``optional.txt`` file.

-2. It can have an optional ``optional.txt`` file, if not the script the script will simply ignore it.
+2. It can have an optional ``optional.txt`` file, if not the script will simply ignore it.

 3. It should have a ``docs`` folder, which contains an ``index.rst`` file.
 This file